This list is the equipment I used until i switched completely to Olympus. I’m working on a new list

-I never knew I needed a full frame camera until my wife gave me this for Christmas.
-I fell in love with it, and use it quite a bit for landscape and macro where I don’t need high frame rate, or the extra reach afforded by the APS-C sensor of the 7D.
-I find that having the full frame sensor allows higher ISO settings and primarily use it with the wide angle lenses and the 150mm macro lens.
+I never knew I needed a full frame camera until my wife gave me the 5D Mark II for Christmas a few years ago.
+I fell in love with it, and used it quite a bit for landscape and macro where I don’t need high frame rate, or the extra reach afforded by the APS-C sensor of the 7D.
+I upgraded to the 5D Mark III as soon as it was available since it had added features I was sure to benefit from: increased high ISO noise performance, higher frame rate, in-camera HDR, and a better auto-focusing system.

 Canon 17-40 mm f4L Zoom Lens